kyma-project/kyma/docs/serverless-v2/08-02-expose-lambda.md

     The `API Rule {NAME} created successfully` message appears confirming the changes were saved.

-6. In the API Rule's details view that opens up automatically, check if you can access lambda by selecting the HTTPS link under **Host**.
+6. In the API Rule's details view that opens up automatically, check if you can access the lambda by selecting the HTTPS link under **Host**.

     </details>
 </div>